What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 assets that only made sense because of negative gearing

-Buyers of these properties will be asking a very fair question:
+Buyers of these established properties will be asking a very fair question:

 “If I cannot offset the loss against my wage income, and the CGT treatment is less generous, why am I buying this?”

-This question alone will reduce demand immediately.
+This question alone will immediately reduce demand in certain markets.
 The weaker the property fundamentals, the bigger the problem.
-A CBD apartment which is already having difficulty to sell, will take a lot longer to sell, or sell at a price that makes sense to the new investor.
-Resale prices of brand new CBD apartments which currently is taking a 20% price hit when they sell, will have to be priced lower.
+A CBD apartment which is already facing a difficult sale, will take a lot longer to sell, or sell at a price (usually much lower) that makes sense to the new investor.
+Resale prices of brand new CBD apartments which are currently selling at 20-30% loss, will have to be priced lower.

-Many such average assets will be exposed.
-Not because they suddenly became bad properties, but because they were never that good in the first place.
+Many of these average assets will be exposed, not because they suddenly became bad properties, but because they were never that good in the first place.
 The current tax system was just sweetening the bad deal.

-Because the new rules now favour new residential properties, some investor demand will move toward new builds.
-Tax-benefit-sensitive investors will now focus on:
+Because the negative gearing rules now favour new residential properties, some investor demand will likely move toward new builds.
+Tax-benefit-sensitive investors will now be focusing on:

 new apartments